Our Mission

 Not everyone is affected by suicide but anyone can be affected by suicide.

-There is also a huge ripple effect.
-An average of 135 people are impacted by each suicide death (family, friends, work colleagues, neighbours, etc) which means more than 800,000 people in the UK are affected by a suicide death every year.
+There is also a huge ripple effect, which for some time suggested that an average of 135 people are impacted by each suicide death (family, friends, work colleagues, neighbours, etc). which means more than 810,000 people in the UK are affected by a suicide death every year.
+If Dunbar’s number is applied however, it’s more likely that an average of 150 people are impacted by each suicide.
+Therefore more than 1 million in the UK in total, each year, compounded year on year.

 For each suicide death, around 20 people make suicide attempts.
 Research suggests that most people who attempt to take their own lives do not want to die, they simply want to escape the intense mental or physical pain they are suffering.
 People in crisis often feel hopelessly trapped and need support through their crisis.